stjude/cis-x/src/seed/README.md

 ## References

 The following files are created by `cis-X seed`.
+They are all required to run cis-X.

   * `GRCh37-lite.2bit`
   * `hESC.combined.domain.hg19.bed`